James Gallagher (bishop): Works

-In 1736 he published at Dublin Sixteen Irish Sermons, in an easy and familiar stile, on useful and necessary subjects, in English characters, as being the more familiar to the generality of our Irish clergy.
-In his preface the author mentioned that he had composed those discourses principally for the use of his fellow-labourers, to be preached to their respective flocks, as his repeated troubles debarred him "of the comfort of delivering them in person".
+In 1736 he published in Dublin Sixteen Irish Sermons, in an easy and familiar style, on useful and necessary subjects, in English characters, as being the more familiar to the generality of our Irish clergy.
+In his preface the author mentioned that he had composed those discourses principally for the use of his fellow labourers, to be preached to their respective flocks, as his repeated troubles debarred him "of the comfort of delivering them in person".
 He added:

 I have made them in an easy and familiar style, and of purpose omitted cramp expressions which be obscure to both the preacher and hearer.
 Nay, instead of such, I have sometimes made use of words borrowed from the English which practice and daily conversation have intermixed with our language.

-Several editions of his sermons were published, the latest of which was that issued at Dublin in 1877, with an English translation.
+Several editions of his sermons were published, the latest of which was issued in Dublin in 1877, with an English translation.